Compass: Construction

-Using a magnetic compass
+Use

 A magnetic compass points to magnetic north pole, which is approximately 1,000 miles from the true geographic North Pole.
 A magnetic compass's user can determine true North by finding the magnetic north and then correcting for variation and deviation.
 Variation is defined as the angle between the direction of true (geographic) north and the direction of the meridian between the magnetic poles.
 Variation values for most of the oceans had been calculated and published by 1914.
 Deviation refers to the response of the compass to local magnetic fields caused by the presence of iron and electric currents; one can partly compensate for these by careful location of the compass and the placement of compensating magnets under the compass itself.
 Mariners have long known that these measures do not completely cancel deviation; hence, they performed an additional step by measuring the compass bearing of a landmark with a known magnetic bearing.
 They then pointed their ship to the next compass point and measured again, graphing their results.
 In this way, correction tables could be created, which would be consulted when compasses were used when traveling in those locations.

 Mariners are concerned about very accurate measurements; however, casual users need not be concerned with differences between magnetic and true North.
 Except in areas of extreme magnetic declination variance (20 degrees or more), this is enough to protect from walking in a substantially different direction than expected over short distances, provided the terrain is fairly flat and visibility is not impaired.
 By carefully recording distances (time or paces) and magnetic bearings traveled, one can plot a course and return to one's starting point using the compass alone.